 This lemon pound cake is buttery, lemony and the perfect bit of moisture but not a fall apart mess.
 It's really easy to make, just follow the instructions and you will be golden.

-How To Make Pound Cake Moist?
+How To Get A Tender Lemon Poppyseed Pound Cake

 To make a pound cake moist, in my experience, is to make your pound cake with buttermilk.